Bronze bas-relief, 2 sided medallion

-On the reverse are two laurel sprays with symmetrical pairs of opposing leaves each with seventeen leaves.
-Between the stem of the sprays is a short lyre on a standing base in the small space at the bottom (in exergue).
-Between the curved branches in the middle of the medallion are block letters reading “FIFTIETH ANNVERSARY MEDAL.”
+On the reverse there are two laurel sprays with symmetrical pairs of opposing leaves each with seventeen leaves.
+Between the sprays at the bottom is a short lyre on a standing base in the small space at the bottom (in exergue).
+Between the sprays in the center of the medal are block letters reading “FIFTIETH ANNVERSARY MEDAL.”
 The type is superimposed on the leaves at both sides.
 The name of the foundry is stamped on the flat edge “MEDALLIC ART CO.
 N.Y.” and the artist’s signature is under the stem of the branch on the right.

 The gift to the Museum of Fine Arts was from Henry P. Richmond, Allen’s architect friend, Pete.
 Richmond was an architect for Guy Lowell and helped design the Studio at 27 Tavern Road.
 A pastel drawing of the studio by Richmond is in a family collection.
 Allen also sculpted a very sensitive bas-relief portrait of Richmond’s daughter Nancy.
 Allen’s diary also indicates that he made a bust of Richmond himself, but his records are incomplete on that fact and no bust has been discovered.

 Related work: See 7 medallions produced as a student, three of them with lyres of different styles.